 “Different cultures and languages make life interesting.
 It makes us all unique.”

-Read about our video spotlight on why Em Ford made her video You Look Disgusting.
-Alternatively, if you’re looking for a new channel to watch, check out our channel spotlight on Edu-tuber Maddie Moate.
+Read about our Video Spotlight on Em Ford revisiting her video You Look Disgusting.
+Alternatively, if you’re looking for a new channel to watch, check out our Channel Spotlight on Edu-tuber Maddie Moate.